-Using 1 or I to move between options, then press ENTER to displa / a pop-up menu wit th a list of va alues.
-Using († or I to select a value, then pre SS ENTER
+Using to move between options, then press to display a pop-up menu with a list of values.
+Using to relate to select a value, then press

 Format Disk

 The Format Disk utility performs a low-level format on disk devices.